ThomasHauth/SimpleCMake/README.md

         -> uncheck "Use default build command"
         -> type into the "Build command" field: "scram -j8"

+Image scram_b_setup.png shows you how the changed settings look like.

+Press Ctrl+B to test the new settings.

 In the same properties window, you need to add the include headers:
  -> C/C++ General